-11 This agency will foster inter- and intra-regional trade and investment by providing credit and investment insurance and guarantees, as well as other risk mitigation instruments and financial services.
+This agency will foster inter- and intra-regional trade and investment by providing credit and investment insurance and guarantees, as well as other risk mitigation instruments and financial services.
 Such instruments and services will help increase foreign direct investment and improve access to trade finance in CAREC countries.

-12 Georgia is a notable exception.
+13 Georgia is a notable exception.

-- 43. Going forward, CAREC will assess the shifting landscape of global and regional trade paradigms, and the potential of moving toward free trade agreements in the region.
-Opportunities for the CAREC countries in the context of trade treaties13 under discussion need to be understood and taken advantage of.
-CAREC will produce analyses for its members, outlining new opportunities, and help devise trade promotion strategies. - 44.
-A continued focus on trade in services, particularly in e-commerce, and cross-border labor placements can yield rich dividends.
-Prerequisites for success are investments in backbone services such as telecommunications or financial services, and freer movement of labor. - 45.
-A special task for CAREC 2030 is to help members with obligations on post WTO-accession commitments, embracing difficult areas of trade adjustment where international agreements come into effect, such as the agreement on technical barriers to trade, the agreement on the application of SPS measures, and the trade facilitation agreement, 14 all of them under the WTO's aegis.
-CAREC 2030 will continue to support accession process for member countries that are not WTO members. - 46.
-Regional cooperation in the implementation of the WTO-Trade Facilitation Agreement will be promoted through both knowledge and project solutions.
-Efforts on customs and integrated trade facilitation will be deepened through (i) establishment of national single windows, (ii) improvement of border crossing points, (iii) customs simplification and harmonization, including alignment with the Revised Kyoto Convention;15 (iv) establishment of a regional transit regime; and (v) development of logistics centers.
+44. A continued focus on trade in services, particularly in e-commerce, and cross-border labor placements can yield rich dividends.
+Prerequisites for success are investments in backbone services such as telecommunications or financial services, and freer movement of labor.

+45. A special task for CAREC 2030 is to help members with obligations on post WTO-accession commitments, embracing difficult areas of trade adjustment where international agreements come into effect, such as the agreement on technical barriers to trade, the agreement on the application of SPS measures, and the trade facilitation agreement, 15 all of them under the WTO's aegis.
+CAREC 2030 will continue to support accession process for member countries that are not WTO members.

+46. Regional cooperation in the implementation of the WTO-Trade Facilitation Agreement will be promoted through both knowledge and project solutions.
+Efforts on customs and integrated trade facilitation will be deepened through (i) establishment of national single windows, (ii) improvement of border crossing points, (iii) customs simplification and harmonization, including alignment with the Revised Kyoto Convention;16 (iv) establishment of a regional transit regime; and (v) development of logistics centers.
 Furthermore, the CAREC advanced transit system will be scaled up, the information common exchange across customs will be extended to all members and cover all trade and transit transactions, and new border service improvements projects will be undertaken.